ryanguill/fp-cfc/readme.md

 For Option, `unwrap`, `unwrapOr` and `unwrapOrElse` have aliases of `get`, `getOr` and `getOrElse` respectively.

 If you want to operate on your value without worrying if you have a value or not, you can use `map`.
-It returns an Option, so you can keep chaining map calls.
-If any of your map calls return null or void, the option will change into a `none`, but that will be safe to do.
+It returns an `Option`, so you can keep chaining map calls.
+If any of your map calls return null or void, the `Option` will change into a `none`, but that will be safe to do.

 ```
 var opt1 = fp.Option().some(1);